hudson-and-thames/arbitragelab/docs/source/copula_approach/partner_selection.rst

 - Calculate the four dimensional diagonal measure for all possible quadruples, consisting of a fixed target stock.

-- Quadruple with the smallest diagonal measure is considered as the final quadruple and saved to the output matrix.
+- Quadruple with the smallest diagonal measure is considered the final quadruple and saved to the output matrix.

 The diagonal measure in four dimensional space is calculated using the following equation,